All of our content is written by humans, not robots. Learn More

 • Software updates: Although change can be scary, software updates are a good thing!
 They often include updates specifically targeted at improving digital security, so be sure to perform all software updates as soon as they’re available.

 • Authentication: Some companies like Ring have added two-factor authentication to their accounts, meaning to sign in, we had to enter a passcode that was sent to our phones.
 This made sure that only us, the authorized users, could access our accounts.
 For even more authentication, look for accounts that allow for fingerprint or facial ID, known as multi-factor authentication.
-You can also add on either type of authentication through a password manager; for example, we use LastPass’ Touch ID to access all accounts on our iPhones.
+You can also add on either type of authentication through a password manager; for example, we use NordPass’ Touch ID to access all accounts on our iPhones.

-• VPN: Finally, if you’re using an IoT device on a public Wi-Fi network, like a smart plug powering your laptop in a coffee shop, connect to a VPN, or Virtual Private Network, to encrypt your web traffic and hide your IP address.9
+• VPN: Finally, if you’re using an IoT device on a public Wi-Fi network, like a smart plug powering your laptop in a coffee shop, connect to a VPN, or Virtual Private Network, to encrypt your web traffic and hide your IP

 While no action can prevent hacking 100 percent, you can greatly reduce your likelihood of being hacked with only a few simple steps.